Dudd3r/mlcas24/README.md

 In a nutshell:
-- A custom, shallow ResNet that combines the raw image features with some predictors, is used to forecast on the plot level.
+- A custom, shallow ResNet that combines the raw image features with some predictors that is used to forecast on the plot level.

 Predictors:
-- Normalized genotype ranking (based on the traning data)
+- Normalized genotype ranking
-- Small environment bias based on the yearly yield differences (based on the training data)
+- Seasonal bias
 - Normalized time interval between planting date and image collection date
 - Nitrogen amount